mr-abhishek-kumar-singh/portfolio/index.md

+# A bit about the Hacker's Realm

+> **Fun fact**: The word hacker was first used in 1970s by members of the MIT to describe attackers who would illegally bypass security measures gaining access to data and software.

+The question arises - What exactly is data and softwares and why do we need to protect them?

+Hackers are everywhere!
+In today's world, we all use "hacks" or "tricks" to get the job done.
+Be it using your brain, or leveraging a tool to find clever ways to get something done.
+Hacking has been a part of human lives way before the term was coined.

+Data is any information that holds value, be it your cutesy family photos, or your documents you store on Cloud Drives, data exists everywhere.
+Before internet was even a thing, there were printed documents that needed to be secured to prevent unwanted access or tampering.
+On the other hand, softwares are a set of instructions, data, or programs that tell a computer what to do and how to do it, enabling it to perform specific tasks and interact with users.
+Both data and softwares go hand-in-hand to perform the so-called information exchange.

+So, protecting the data using various techniques is similar to those scanners and security guards you encounter in mall entrances.
+Data and softwares needs to be protected from **Cyber attacks**.

 In case you are wondering how cyber attacks work, the friendly little pop-up when you clicked the link was a harmless example of an XSS attack.

 Many more such attacks exist in the real world.
 While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of me and my people a bit more than before.